gund/pooley/packages/webworker/README.md

 import { WorkerPool } from '@pooley/core';
 import { WebWorkerProcessor } from '@pooley/webworker';

-// Create a webworker processor factory const webWorkerProcessorFactory = new WebWorkerProcessorFactory();

-// Create a task that will execute in a WebWorker const task: WorkerTask<string, string> = (data) => {
+// Create a task that will be executed in a WebWorker const task: WorkerTask<string, string> = (data) => {
   while (Date.now() - start < 1000) {
     // Fully blocking the thread is fine here...